 Cats can suffer from anxiety, but the signs can be very subtle.
 Causes of stress may include a new pet, a new family member, or a change to their environment such as building work in the house.

 Anxiety can present in many ways, with some cats only showing small changes to their behavior.
-Hiding away, urinating outside the litter box and changes to their interactions with you can all be signs of stress, as can a deterioration in their grooming habits.
+Hiding away, urinating outside the litter box and changes to their interactions with you can all be signs of stress, as can a deterioration in their grooming and eating habits.
 If you notice that your cat doesn’t seem themself, as well as changes to your cat’s coat, seek veterinary advice.

 Age